NYCIST/macadmin-tools/README.md

 - **[SwiftDefaultApps](https://github.com/Lord-Kamina/SwiftDefaultApps)**: Command-line tool and (optional) preference pane for configuring the default application associations for basically any URI Scheme and/or filetype in macOS (ex. open .csv files with Excel instead of Numbers).
 - **[Taccy](https://eclecticlight.co/taccy-signet-precize-alifix-utiutility-alisma/)**: A macOS app for reading the TCC / PPPC requirements of other macOS apps.
 Avoids needing to determine by hand what permissions (if any) are needed by apps you deploy.
 - **[tccdbRead.py](https://github.com/carlashley/tccprofile/blob/master/tccdbRead.py)**: Python script for reading system and user-level TCC database to determine what Privacy Preferences Policy Control (PPPC) permissions have been manually allowed.
+- **[Ulbow](https://eclecticlight.co/consolation-t2m2-and-log-utilities/)**: macOS app,  simplest browser for the macOS Unified Log, without losing any of the power of [Consolation](https://eclecticlight.co/consolation-t2m2-and-log-utilities/).
+Ideal for the casual user as well as log addicts.
 - **[VSCodium](https://github.com/VSCodium/vscodium)**: Open-source version of Microsoft's VSCode without their branding, telemetry, and licensing.